 The BoM publishes interactive Climate Trend Maps and playing with them is simultaneously kind of fun, instructive and perturbing.
 Here are some maps to to think about, if you haven’t time to play:

 - Queensland annual rainfall, diminishing rapidly along the coast except up around Cooktown – but the *winter* rainfall is actually increasing, although not as much as the annual total is decreasing.
 Spring rain is not changing much, so the decreased annual rainfall is actually a large decrease in Summer-Autumn (our Wet), partially compensated by a small increase in Spring (on the North coast) and Winter.

 - At the same time our maximum temperatures are trending higher in all seasons (click here and toggle through the seasons).

-- So are sea surface temperatures, which is one reason coral reef scientists despair about the future of the Great Barrier Reef – see the press release and Statement from the 12th International Coral Reef Symposium in Cairns, 9-13 July 2012.
+- So are sea surface temperatures, which is one reason coral reef scientists despair about the future of the Great Barrier Reef – see the Statement from the 12th International Coral Reef Symposium in Cairns, 9-13 July 2012.